nuxt-community/legacy-modules/modules/axios/README.md

 # Axios
 > Use [axios](https://github.com/mzabriskie/axios) with no pain!

-- Automatically set BaseURL for client & server side
+- Automatically set base URL for client & server side
 - Injects `$get`,`$post`,... into vue context instances so requests can be done easily.
 - Exposes `setToken` function to `$axios` so we can easily and globally set authentication tokens.
 - Throws *nuxt-friendly* exceptions.